apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

 These steps assume you have already logged in to the CloudStack UI.
 To configure the base guest network:

 #.
-In the left navigation, choose Infrastructure.
-On Zones, click View
+In the left navigation, choose Network.
-   More, then click the zone to which you want to add a network.

 #.
-Click the Network tab.

-#.
-Click Add guest network.
+Click Add network.

    The Add guest network window is displayed:

    |addguestnetwork.png|

 #.
-Provide the following information:
+Provide the following information for creating an isolated network:

    -  **Name**: The name of the network.
 This will be user-visible

-   -  **Display Text**: The description of the network.
-This will be user-visible
+   -  **Description**: The description of the network.
+This will be

+      user-visible

    -  **Zone**: The zone in which you are configuring the guest network.